UWCNuclear/GammaCoincidence/README.md

 - On the HV module, slowly decrease the voltage to 0 V and switch off the module and the NIM crate.
 - Return the sources to the storage room.

-# Activity 3: Sorting Data Files from a Digital Experimental Setup
+# Activity 3: Sorting Data Files from a Digital Experimental Setup (1 hour)
 Like for the analogue system, the heights of the pulses are proportional to the ENERGY of the incoming gamma ray.
 The positioning of a certain energy signal on the spectrum depends on the amplification and the calibration parameters.
 Therefore, a linear relationship can be found between the energy and the channel number: Energy = ***a****Channel + ***b***, where the slope ***a*** is the gain and the intercept ***b*** is the offset.

 Remember the procedure that was done with the analogue set-up in the previous practicals: